Japan in Autumn - Travel Tips for Visiting Japan in Fall 2026

 If you love gardens, don't miss the fiery red maple corridors at Rikugien Garden or the golden leaves at the Imperial Palace East Garden.

-For a touch of nature, we can also take you hiking around the Mt Fuji in the five lake areas.
+For a touch of nature, we can also take you hiking around Mount Fuji in the five lake areas.

 And beyond the leaves, immerse yourself in culture at the Meiji Jingu Autumn Grand Festival (Nov 1–3), where you may even witness the thrilling spectacle of traditional yabusame horseback archery.